 Celery is often referred to as nature’s toothbrush, as its crunchy texture and high fiber qualities make it the perfect food to scrape away food particles and bacteria.
 Next time you’re craving a crunch, skip the chips and reach for the celery.
-Your teeth, and Dr. DeSaix, will thank you.
+Your teeth, and Dr. Brace, will thank you.

 Contact us today to ask our friendly team any other questions about the effects of your diet on your oral health or to schedule our next dental appointment!